Who can apply?

 The average time commitment is 5-8 hours per month, although it will vary depending on the needs of the school and the role.
 This includes meetings, background reading and school visits.
 Most governing boards hold their meetings in the evenings.

-Like magistrates or members of a jury, school governors and trustees have a right to reasonable time off of work for their public duties, although this may be unpaid.
+Like magistrates or members of a jury, school governors have a right to reasonable time off of work for their public duties, although this may be unpaid.
 Your company’s HR department will be able to tell you about its policy.

-Each school sets a term of office for its governors/trustees, normally 2-4 years, and many serve multiple terms.
+Each school sets a term of office for its governors, normally 2-4 years, and many serve multiple terms.
 However, as a volunteer you can resign before your term is finished if your circumstances change.

 Will I need a DBS (Disclosure and Barring Service) check?

 Yes.
 When you accept a position the school or trust will require an Enhanced DBS check.
 They will normally organise this for you.
+Volunteers may also be asked by the school or trust to supply references.

 Are there any other factors that mean I couldn’t be a governor?